 Can I perform Umrah on a tourist visa?

 Yes.
 Since the policy change under Vision 2030, holders of any valid Saudi visa — including tourist eVisas, stopover visas, work visas, and family visit visas — can perform Umrah.
 A separate Umrah visa is only required for nationals who are not eligible for other Saudi visa types.
+See our Umrah guide for full details.

 How long does the Saudi eVisa take to process?